Four different methods are available for users to access StoreFront stores.

 When a user's desktop starts, it is displayed in full-screen mode, obscuring the web browser.
 The user is automatically logged out from the Desktop Appliance site.
 When the user logs off from the desktop, the web browser, displaying the Desktop Appliance site logon screen, is visible again.
 A message is displayed when a desktop is started, providing a link for the user to click to restart the desktop if it cannot be accessed.
 To enable this functionality, you must configure the Delivery Group to enable users to restart their desktops.
-For more information, see Delivery groups.
+For more information, see Manage application and desktop delivery.

 To provide access to desktops, a compatible version of Citrix Receiver is required on the desktop appliance.
 Typically, XenDesktop-compatible appliance vendors integrate Citrix Receiver into their products.
 For Windows appliances, the Citrix Desktop Lock must also be installed and configured with the URL for your Desktop Appliance site.
 If Internet Explorer is used, the Desktop Appliance site must be added to the Local intranet or Trusted sites zones.
 For more information about the Citrix Desktop Lock, see Prevent user access to the local desktop.